golangci/golangci-lint/README.tmpl.md

       Some linters (megacheck, interfacer, unparam) work on SSA representation.
       Building of this representation takes 1.5 seconds on 8 kLoC repo and 6 seconds on `$GOROOT/src`.
-      `SSA` representation is used from a [fork of go-tools](https://github.com/dominikh/go-tools), not the official one.

    * parse source code and build AST once